Toscan0/Gopher360/README.md

 ======

 This repository is just my version of the Gopher360.
-Check [Tylemagne version] for more info, i.e. the original version.(https://github.com/Tylemagne/Gopher360).
+Check [Tylemagne version](https://github.com/Tylemagne/Gopher360) for the original version.